PochingHsu/PochingHsu.github.io/_pages/about.md

 Recognition & Media
 ======
-- International Journal of Refrigeration – Most downloaded paper in the journal in 90 days (Mar.
+- **International Journal of Refrigeration** – Most downloaded paper in the journal in 90 days (Mar.
 2025).
-- <em>Featured in Time magazine article: "How AI Is Making Buildings More Energy-Efficient"</em> (Dec.
+- **Featured in Time magazine article: "How AI Is Making Buildings More Energy-Efficient"** (Dec.
 11, 2024), for my research on leveraging AI to reduce energy consumption in building HVAC systems, contributing to advancements in energy efficiency and sustainability.
 [Link to Article](https://time.com/7201501/ai-buildings-energy-efficiency/)
-- <em>Featured in Maryland Today, "AI Face-off: Researchers Pit Old AI Tech vs. New in HVAC Efficiency Test"</em> (Nov.
+- **Featured in Maryland Today: "AI Face-off: Researchers Pit Old AI Tech vs. New in HVAC Efficiency Test"** (Nov.
 7, 2024).
 [Link to Article](https://today.umd.edu/briefs/ai-face-off-researchers-pit-old-ai-tech-vs-new-in-hvac-efficiency-test)

 ---